THAILAND – Phuket and Bangkok

 Phuket Northeast Loop, A NM Scenic Road, this is hard to understand.
 It is completely flat and never leaves an urban area.
 All the forest (except the mountains to the west) is secondary forest or converted to farms.

 Thalang National Museum, In a grand 2-story stone building, it is 15+km north of Phuket City.
-There are four different themes: 1: Phuket Island and Early inhabitant of the Andaman, 2: The Battle at Thalang, This honors Thao Thep Krasattri and Thao Si Sunthon, two sisters who played the big roles during the Battle of Thalang and helped save Phuket from invaders.
+There are four different themes: 1: Phuket Island and Early inhabitant of the Andaman, 2: The Battle at Thalang, This honours Thao Thep Krasattri and Thao Si Sunthon, two sisters who played big roles during the Battle of Thalang and helped save Phuket from invaders.
 3: The Chinese and Development of Phuket, and 4: Phuket People.
 200 B.

 ON The Dorm Hostel

 Day 3 Sat Feb 25.
-I had a walk about to see the sites close to the hostel in Phuket City.
+I had a walkabout to see the sites close to the hostel in Phuket City.

 Philatelic Museum.
-A postal / postage stamp museum with many stamps of the king and queen, scenes Thailand, old postal boxes and an original office where postage was dealt with.
+A postal / postage stamp museum with many stamps of the king and queen, scenes of Thailand, old postal boxes and an original office where postage was dealt with.
 Free

 Peranakan Museum (Baba Museum).
 Gives the story of Phuket in four eras along with the history and culture of the island – inlaid furniture, Chinese jewelry, plastic food and the Buddhist theory of the 10 levels of hell.
 It was interesting to see how Covid affected tourism – 14.5 million visits in 2019 and 1.14 million in 2021.
 Free

 Nagara Museum.
-In the original Chartered Bank building, climb the watchtower to read all about the tin industry and role of the Chinese.
+In the original Chartered Bank building, climb the watchtower to read all about the tin industry and the role of the Chinese.
 Free

 Thavorn Museum.
 In the Thavorn Hotel, this is a private collection.
 The hotel is gorgeous with a wood coffered ceiling and walls.
 Furniture, photographs, many small safes.
-The museum is actually closed but I could all the bottom floor (the lobby of the hotel) through the windows.
+The museum is closed but I could all the bottom floor (the lobby of the hotel) through the windows.
 50 B

 Jui Tui Shrine.
 A large Chinese shrine complex with many icons, most small, gilt and red lanterns.
 Free